cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 8. MySQL Governor CLI tools description can be found in the following [section](/command-line_tools/#mysql-governor)

-9. After you've configured the mapping, use `dbtop` to see the current user load on the database (you'd need to make some database queries).
+9. Having configured the mapping use `dbtop` to see the current user load on the database (you'd need to make some database queries).

 <div class="notranslate">